Midfield maulers will battle for Harry Redknapp

 After confidently tipping Palace for relegation and for the Premier League last year, I’m bailing out of the betting business.

-Instead, here are a few things to look out for – my spotters guide to the Football League.
+Instead, here are a few things to look out for – my spotters guide to the League.

 HARRY’S HUSTLERS